Robustness to Transformations Across Categories: Is Robustness To Transformations Driven by Invariant Neural Representations?: Results

+{ In Appendix~\ref{app:additional}, we confirm that \cite{goodfellow2009measuring} proposal to measure invariance only in the top-$1\%$ of the neural activity per neuron is incomplete.
+The results in the appendix provide evidence that supports the notion that a substantial proportion of accuracy performance is still attributed to neurons that were excluded by the threshold of the top-$1\%$ proposed by \cite{goodfellow2009measuring}.
+Specifically, applying the top-$20\%$ threshold allows to eliminate a large number of neurons that significantly contribute to the network's accuracy.
+This observation justifies using the procedure that we introduced as it is a much more accurate procedure to filter out neurons that are inactive most of the time. }

 {\bf Invariance Increases when the Number of \emph{Seen-transformed} Categories Increases.} Recall that the invariance coefficient, $I_k$, is evaluated when the neurons are active.
 In Fig.~\ref{fig:fig3}b and c, we show the distribution of $I_k$ among neurons in the penultimate layer for networks that are trained with or without transformations.
 All transformations lead to more invariance than when the training is only with non-transformed images.
-In the Supplement, we show that this invariance builds up across layers, which is in accordance with previous works~\cite{goodfellow2009measuring,poggio2016visual}.
+In Appendix~\ref{app:additional}, we show that this invariance builds up across layers, which is in accordance with previous works~(\cite{goodfellow2009measuring}, \cite{poggio2016visual}).

-In order to validate that this invariance is related to robustness and is not epiphenomenal, we investigate whether invariance drives the across-category robustness.
+Next, we aim to explore the relationship between invariance and the across-category robustness.
 Fig.~\ref{fig:fig4} shows the distribution of $I_k$ among neurons in the penultimate layer when the number of \emph{seen-transformed} categories is increased.
-The distribution for the \emph{seen-} and \emph{unseen-transformed} categories is shown separately (see Supplement for all transformations).
+The distribution for the \emph{seen-} and \emph{unseen-transformed} categories is shown separately (see Appendix~\ref{app:additional} for all transformations).
 We observe that the amount of invariance remarkably increases when the number of \emph{seen-transformed} categories is increased.
-Also, the amount invariance for the \emph{seen-} and \emph{unseen-transformed} categories is nearly identical (except when the number of \emph{seen-transformed} categories is low because there is almost no invariance).
+Also, the amount of invariance for the \emph{seen-} and \emph{unseen-transformed} categories is nearly identical (except when the number of \emph{seen-transformed} categories is low because there is almost no invariance).
 Thus, invariance in the network is not category-dependent and emerges alongside across-category robustness.
-This is strong evidence that invariance drives robustness when the number of \emph{seen-transformed} categories is large.
+This is strong evidence that invariance contributes to robustness when the number of \emph{seen-transformed} categories is large.